dana/IPCTransit/README.md

 ## BUGS
 ### Ruby
 * Blocking receive on empty queue requires kill -9
+* Serialization and compression modules should be loaded only as needed
 * Should not arbitrarily use queue IDs; use ftok instead
 * Allow user-specified masks for transit config files
 * Allow user-specified path for transit config files